Revision Surgery for Spine Deformity In Adults: An Overview

 Figures 4 & 5: CT myelograms showing normal (left) and pinched (right) nerves.
 On the right, an arrow points to a mass in the central spinal canal column pinching the Cauda Equina nerves on the right side.

-Fortunately, muscle pain and fatigue that follows surgery often resolves over time and can be addressed with a range of measures including activity modification, physical therapy, moist heat, massage, and acupuncture.
+Muscle pain and fatigue that follows spinal surgery often resolves over time and can be addressed with a range of measures including activity modification, physical therapy, moist heat, massage, and acupuncture.
 Chiropractic care may also be effective in limiting muscular symptoms and can be added to the above measures.

-If physical therapy and other non-drug interventions are ineffective, oral medications such as non-steroidal anti-inflammatory agents (NSAIDs) or an injection with a steroid medication that will reduce inflammation may be helpful.
-Narcotics may also be recommended for pain relief in some situations, but are used very sparingly.
+If physical therapy and other non-drug interventions are ineffective, oral medications such as NSAIDs (nonsteroidal anti-inflammatory drugs) or a steroid injection that will reduce inflammation may be helpful.
+Opioid medications may also be recommended for pain relief in some situations but are used very sparingly.

 Revision surgery for spinal deformity may involve one or more procedures to address the individual patient’s symptoms and/or progression.
 The patient’s overall health also guides the orthopedic surgeon’s treatment recommendations.
 The following are just a few of the scenarios that may be considered: